 How did you first find ICAN?

 I first heard of ICAN right after my cesarean with my first child when a friend mentioned it as a resource for my recovery.
 I emailed the contact for the local chapter listed on the main website but got no response and realized the chapter was no longer active.
 So I followed the main ICAN FB page.
 When my son was 10 months old, several moms started chatting about their cesareans in a local FB group.
 They took the plunge and formed a local chapter.
 I remember going to the first meeting and being so thankful that I had found other women who had similar emotions with their cesarean.
 I have been forever grateful for the support ICAN has provided me through my miscarriages and my recent VBAC.

 I want women to feel empowered with knowledge to make the best decision they can for their situation.
 I remember what it felt like to be overwhelmed by emotions during my first pregnancy and afterwards.
 I want to give back for the support I received on my journey towards healing.
 I joke I’m not a words person which makes finding the right thing to say to a mom challenging for me.
 Instead, I’m a numbers person.
 This has helped provide a wonderful balance when birth statistics or chapter finances are involved.

 Do you have a profession or any other passions outside of ICAN?

 I have always had a passion for the weather.
 I work as a research meteorologist at a local university in addition to being the Chief Technology Officer of a weather analytics startup.
 There are many parallels between the weather and birth/medical world which has allowed me to bring different perspectives to serve each area better.

 What was your proudest moment as an ICAN volunteer?
 What about your hardest?

-Thank you Nicole for all that you do to support birthing women!
+We appreciate you so much, Elise!
+Thank you for all that you do to support birthing women!